-More robust versions of this test were proposed by Brown & Forsythe (1974).
-These tests substitute the group mean by either the group median or a trimmed mean in the ANOVA of the absolute deviations, and should be almost always preferred to Levene's version (which unfortunately was adopted as the default in some software such as SPSS).
-See Conover, Johnson, & Johnson (1981) for an early review and Gastwirth, Gel, & Miao (2009) for a general discussion of these tests.
-In what follows, we refer to this class of tests as "Levene-type" tests and suggest a multivariate extension described below (Section 5).
+1If group sizes are greatly unequal and homogeneity of variance is violated, then the F statistic is too liberal (p values too large) when large sample variances are associated with small group sizes.
+Conversely, the F statistic is too conservative if large variances are associated with large group sizes. © 2018 American Statistical Association of the absolute deviations, and should be almost always preferred to Levene's version (which unfortunately was adopted as the default in some software, such as SPSS).
+See Conover, Johnson, and Johnson (1981) for an early review and Gastwirth, Gel, and Miao (2009) for a general discussion of these tests.
+In what follows, we refer to this class of tests as "Levene-type" tests and suggest a multivariate extension described in the online supplementary materials.

-1.2 Homogeneity of variance in MANOVA
+1.2.
+Homogeneity of Variance in MANOVA